Starbucks buying Teavana, eyes repeat of coffee success

 On Friday, Starbucks will open its first Tazo tea store in Seattle.
 That store will act as a “laboratory” for Teavana, Schultz said.

-“The two brands will co-exist,” Schultz said of Tazo and Teavana.
-He said Starbucks will develop a line of Teavana branded packaged goods, but declined to say how he would position each brand.
+“The two brands will co-exist,” Schultz said, who added that Starbucks will develop a line of “super premium” Teavana branded products for retail sale.

-Schultz said the acquisition takes advantage of Starbucks’ existing strengths and assets.
+The acquisition will take advantage of Starbucks’ existing infrastructure and skills, Schultz said.

-“There’s no incremental expense other than building new stores and new tea bars,” he said.
+“There’s no incremental expense other than building new stores and new tea bars,” said Schultz.

-The Teavana deal comes on the heels of the company’s acquisitions of juice company Evolution Fresh and sandwich maker La Boulange Bakery.
-Starbucks bought Evolution Fresh for $30 million in November 2011, and announced a deal for the bakery in June.
+The Teavana deal comes on the heels of the company’s acquisitions of juice company Evolution Fresh and La Boulange Bakery.
+Starbucks bought Evolution Fresh for $30 million in November 2011.
+It announced the $100 million deal for the bakery in June.

 News of the Teavana deal was first reported by the Atlanta Business Chronicle.
 Teavana investors holding about 70 percent of its outstanding shares of common stock have approved the merger agreement, Starbucks and Teavana said in a statement.

-Note: (This story was fixed to remove incorrect reference to number of new Teavana stores attributed to Starbucks chief executive Schultz in paragraph 6 and add Teavana chief executive Mack forecasts 500 Teavana stores in paragraph 7)